fbpx

 This curry pairs beautifully with basmati rice, homemade naan bread, chapati, or roti.
 For a lower-carb option, try cauliflower rice.
 Adding a dollop of coconut yogurt and some fresh coriander on top enhances the flavor.
 For a complete Indian-inspired meal, serve alongside some pickled vegetables or chutney.

 Absolutely!
 This curry recipe is very versatile.
-Great additions include diced sweet potatoes, cauliflower florets, peas, bell peppers, or aubergine.
+Great additions include diced sweet potatoes, cauliflower florets, peas, bell peppers, or eggplant.
 Just adjust cooking times accordingly - harder vegetables should be added earlier in the cooking process.

 Butter bean curry is packed with nutrition!
 Butter beans are an excellent source of plant-based protein and dietary fiber, which helps support digestion and keeps you feeling full longer.
 They're also rich in important minerals like iron, magnesium, and potassium.
 When combined with anti-inflammatory spices like turmeric (often found in curry powder) and ginger, the dish becomes even more nutritious.
 The coconut milk adds healthy fats that help with vitamin absorption.
 This curry is also naturally low in saturated fat and cholesterol-free while being high in vitamins from the tomatoes and spinach.